solayer-labs/docs/solayer-overview/introduction/faq.md

 #### How are Solayer staking pools/users protected?

-a) The Solayer contract ownership is shared with a multisig wallet.
+a) The Solayer contract ownership is shared with a multi-sig wallet.
 Out of 5 key holders, at least 3 confirmations are required to modify protocol-code upgrades.
-These keys are shared between the core team (2 keys) and 3 community seat holders.
+These keys are shared between the core team (2 keys) and 3 community seatholders.

 b) Solayer is audited by Ottersec and will conduct two audits per year on all existing contracts.

-c) Solayer also encourages its community members, technical hackers and researchers to comprehensively review the contracts and report to the mail address [report@solayer.org](mailto:report@solayer.org) or through the proper channels if bugs have been identified.
+c) Solayer also encourages its community members, technical hackers, and researchers to comprehensively review the contracts and report to the mail address [report@solayer.org](mailto:report@solayer.org) or through the proper channels if bugs have been identified.